Writing-for-me/test/otherthing.md

 the in-group, while the enemy was nothing but a collection of demons and thugs to be vigilantly resisted.'
-Yet, if one actually investigates it becomes clear that Fan has taken great liberties in her re-presentation of Mao's speech, and his worldview in general.
+Yet, if one actually investigates it becomes clear that Fan has taken great liberties in her re-presentation of Mao's speech, and his 'worldview' in general.
 For example, Mao articulates that 'the concept of "the people" varies in content in different countries and in different periods of history in a given country,' and goes on to state that 'in the conditions prevailing in China today, the contradictions